Staybnb/Description/README.md

   - https://github.com/Staybnb/Reviews

 ### Launching the application locally
 Before the microservice can be run, a MySQL database needs to be set up to store the description table.
-Follow the steps below to create a schema and populate the table.
+Follow the steps below to initialize a schema and populate the table.

 ```sh
 # download dependencies